A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Numerical solution of the governing equations

+This sharp, one-fluid method is affected by the presence of spurious currents around the interface.
+These oscillations are numerical and are caused by various factors that induce a lack of an exact interfacial pressure balance: (a) the lack of a smooth curvature distribution obtained with the HF method; (b) the sharp volume-averaging used to estimate fluid properties at interface cells; and (c) the lack of a smooth distribution of localized interfacial source terms related to mass exchange and fluid compressibilities.
+How these issues impact other parts of the computational model needs to be investigated (e.g., solution of the energy and species transport equation or the extrapolation of phase-wise velocities).
+Some insights are provided in Section~\ref{sec:results} regarding the mesh convergence of the solution and how it is affected by this strong coupling.

-The one-fluid approximation introduces some issues.
-The divergence of the viscous stress tensor, \(\nabla \cdot \bar{\bar{\tau}}\), is discretized with a second-order central-difference method using phase-wise velocities.
-If the one-fluid velocity were used in this term, an artificial pressure spike would exist across the interface due to the velocity jump in the presence of phase change, as discussed in~\cite{dodd2021vof}.
+Eqs.~(\ref{eqn:mom_pred}) and (\ref{eqn:ppe2}) are discretized using standard finite-volume techniques.
+The viscous term, \(\nabla \cdot \bar{\bar{\tau}}\), is discretized with a second-order central-difference method using phase-wise velocities.
+If the one-fluid velocity were used in this term, an artificial pressure spike would exist across the interface due to the velocity jump in the presence of phase change, as discussed in Dodd et al.~\cite{dodd2021vof}.
 To maintain numerical stability, accuracy and boundedness, the convective term, \(\nabla\cdot \big(\rho\vec{u}\vec{u}\big)^n\), is discretized using the SMART algorithm by Gaskell and Lau~\cite{gaskell1988curvature}.
-At interface cells, however, a hybrid method is used which alternates between the central differencing and upwind schemes depending on the cell Peclet number.
-Here, the one-fluid velocity must be used to capture the momentum jump caused by vaporization or condensation as seen in Eq.~(\ref{eqn:momjump1}).
+The SMART algorithm is up to third-order accurate in space.
+At interface cells, however, a hybrid method is used which alternates between the second-order central differences and first-order upwind schemes depending on the cell Peclet number (i.e., \(Pe<2\) to use central differences).
+For the convective term, the one-fluid velocity must be used to capture the momentum jump caused by vaporization or condensation as seen in Eq.~(\ref{eqn:momjump1}).

-Regarding the volume averaging of fluid properties (i.e., density and viscosity), it only takes place at interface cells where \(0<C<1\).
-In the compressible framework, the gas and liquid values of the interface solution are chosen as representative values for the averaging.
+Density and viscosity are volume-averaged only at interface cells where \(0<C<1\).
+In the compressible framework, the gas and liquid interface properties are chosen as representative values for the averaging.
 Similarly, \(\rho_g\) and \(\rho_l\) appearing in the fluid expansion (or compression) term due to phase change in Eq.~(\ref{eqn:divnewtime}) are also obtained from the local interface solution, as well as the mass flux, \(\dot{m}'\), used to evaluate \(\dot{m}\).

-Because velocity cells are staggered and interface properties are evaluated only at interface cells, there will not be always two adjacent interface cells which can be used to average the interface property (e.g., curvature).
-Any given interface property, \(\phi\), is averaged at the velocity node (i.e., cell face) as~\cite{dodd2014fast}
+Any interface property, \(\phi\), (e.g., curvature) is obtained in the staggered velocity cell from the following average~\cite{dodd2014fast}